-Day FourEnjoy a free day's rest and relaxation in Toronto, making the most of your time in the city.
-Those with a head for heights might head for the CN Tower, where the very brave can brave the stomach-churning EdgeWalk or watch others 'enjoying' it; stroll the waterfront promenade or laze on the city's beaches; head for one of a host of fine museums and galleries, visit historic Fort York, one of Canada's most important battlefield sites, take in the neo-Gothic wonders of the landmark Casa Noma 'castle', or 'shop till you drop' at the Eaton Centre.
+Day 4Enjoy a free day’s rest and relaxation in Toronto, making the most of your time in the city.
+Those with a head for heights might head for the CN Tower, where the very brave can experience the stomach-churning EdgeWalk.
+Stroll the Waterfront promenade or laze on the city’s beaches.
+Head for one of a host of fine museums and galleries, or visit historic Fort York, one of Canada’s most important battlefield sites.
+Take in the neo-Gothic opulence of Casa Loma, one of Toronto's most recognisable landmarks, or shop till you drop at the Eaton Centre.

-Day SixAfter a relaxed morning and the chance to explore elegant Ottawa, re-board the coach to journey on into the great French-Canadian province of Quebec and to Montreal to enjoy a three-night stay in this undisputed centre of style and sophistication.
+Day 6After a relaxed morning and the chance to explore elegant Ottawa, re-board the coach and journey to historic Québec City for a two-night stay in the heart of the city.

-Day 10Arrive back in the UK, at the end of a truly unforgettable holiday.
+Day 10Arrive back in the UK, after an overnight flight.
 Back to top

 Hotel transfer timesThe transfer time from the airport to your hotel is approximately 90 minutes.